octo-technology/OpenTezos/docs/tezos-basics/governance-on-chain.md

 ---
 id: governance-on-chain
 title: Governance on-chain
-authors: Thomas Zoughebi, Aymeric Bethencourt and Maxime Fernandez
+authors: Thomas Zoughebi, Aymeric Bethencourt, and Maxime Fernandez
 ---

-Tezos is a self-amending blockchain network that incorporates an on-chain mechanism for proposing, selecting, testing, and activating protocol upgrades without having to hard fork. [[1]](/tezos-basics/governance-on-chain#references)
+Tezos is a self-amending blockchain network that incorporates an on-chain mechanism for proposing, selecting, testing, and activating protocol upgrades *without hard forks* [[1]](/tezos-basics/governance-on-chain#references).

 ## What is self-amendment?
 Tezos is a blockchain that can improve itself over time by using a formalized process to upgrade its protocol.
-In practice, it is similar to the structure of a corporation, where shareholders get to vote on the future direction of the company.
+In practice, it is similar to the structure of a corporation, where shareholders get to vote on the future direction.

 Many other blockchains do not have this type of formal governance structure.
-Consequently, the direction of these projects is either decided by a small group and imposed to the whole ecosystem, or the process results in many _hard forks_ of the blockchain with participants that did not agree with the decisions.
-Consequently, two or more chains can co-exists and split the community.
-Self-amendement aims to avoid this scenario, and Tezos has had no hard fork so far.
+Consequently, the direction of these projects is often decided by a small group and imposed on the whole ecosystem.
+If not, the process results in many _hard forks_ by participants that did not agree with the decisions.
+Thus, two or more chains can co-exist and split the community.
+Self-amendment aims to avoid this scenario, and Tezos *has had no hard fork so far*.

 ![](../../static/img/tezos-basics/tezos-hard-forks.svg)
-<small className="figure">FIGURE 1: Bitcoin hard-forks Vs Tezos hard-forks</small>
+<small className="figure">FIGURE 1: Bitcoin hard-forks vs. Tezos hard-forks</small>

 ## Definitions of main concepts